Twinpair/Samurai-Jack-Voting-Game/README.md

-# README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+# Samuria Jack Voting Game

+Vote on who is your favorite Samurai Jack's Enemy, Ally, or Outfit!
+Check it out here: https://samurai-jack-voting-game.herokuapp.com

+DISCLAIMER: I do not own any of these images.
+They are the property of Adult Swim and the creators of the Samurai Jack TV Series.
+I only intend to use them for fair use and not profit off them.

+Version and Deployment instructions:

-* Ruby version
+* Ruby version - 2.4.0rc1

-* System dependencies

-* Configuration

-* Database creation
+* Rails version - 5.0.4

-* Database initialization
+* Database - Postgres

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Framework - Ruby on Rails

-* ...
+* Hosted on Heroku